Monteath History, Family Crest & Coats of Arms

 The surname Monteath was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Monteath family
+Early History of the Monteath family

 This web page shows only a small excerpt of our Monteath research.
 Another 106 words (8 lines of text) covering the years 1300, 1322, and 1396 are included under the topic Early Monteath History in all our PDF Extended History products and printed products wherever possible.